celo-org/docs/blog/05-2-2023-A-decentralized-social-network-that-rewards-users-for-their-content-and-participation-on-the-celo-blockchain/A-decentralized-social-network-that-rewards-users-for-their-content-and-participation-on-the-celo-blockchain.md

----
+---A-decentralized-social-network-that-rewards-users-for-their-content-and-participation-on-the-celo-blockchain
 title: A decentralized social network that rewards users for their content and participation on the Celo blockchain
 description: Introducing a game-changing social network on the Celo blockchain.
 Users create and share quality content in a secure, transparent environment.
 authors:
   - name: Ogoyi Thompson
     title: Technical Writer